Guardianship Q&A Series

 • Court forum and notice: File in the Clerk of Superior Court in the adult’s county; the adult must be personally served with at least 10 days’ notice of the hearing, and next of kin receive notice.

-• Existing POA considered: The court reviews the power of attorney, the agent’s conduct, and can order accountings, suspend authority, or fashion remedies.
+• Existing POA considered: The court reviews the power of attorney and the agent’s conduct in deciding whether guardianship is necessary.

 What the Statutes Say